 by Krisha McCoy, MS

 The bacteria infects livestock such as sheep, goats, cattle, deer, elk, and pigs.
-Humans get the bacteria from infected livestock by:
+The infection can pass to humans through:

 Rarely, it can pass between people by:

 Your risk may be higher if you:

 Symptoms often appear within 2 to 4 weeks after infection.
 Some may appear earlier or several months later.
 Early symptoms may involve:

 Some symptoms may last longer or happen later such as:

 Women who have the infection early in their pregnancy may have a higher risk of miscarriage.

 Your doctor will ask about your symptoms and health history.
 Questions about travel history may also be asked.
 A physical exam will be done.
 There are a number of issues that may cause your symptoms.
 Tests will help your doctor find a cause.
 Tests may include: